Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding: Scope and Categorization of Negation

 \subsection{Typology of Negation}

-Negation is a core semantic and syntactic operation in natural languages expressing a proposition's denial, contradiction, or absence.
-In formal logic, it reverses the truth value of a proposition: if $P$ is true, then $\neg P$ (which means the negation of $P$) is false, and vice versa.
-Semantically, negation introduces oppositions, often to a corresponding affirmative proposition~\citep{sep-negation}.
+Negation is a fundamental semantic and syntactic operation found in natural languages, used to convey denial, rejection, or the absence of a proposition.
+Hereafter, we denote our negation operation for a sentence $S$ as $\text{Neg}(S)$.
+In formal logic, negation flips the truth value of a proposition $P$: if $P$ is true, then $\text{Neg}(P)$ is false, and vice versa.
+Semantically, negation creates a binary opposition between a proposition and its affirmative counterpart, meaning that each one is the opposite of the other~\citep{sep-negation}.

-Negation can be categorized along several dimensions, including scope, form, and target (see Table \ref{tab:negtype}).
-By scope, it may affect the entire clause (\textit{clausal negation}) or just a part of it (\textit{subclausal negation}).
-In terms of form, it can appear as bound morphemes, such as prefixes and suffixes (\textit{morphological negation}), or as separate syntactic elements like "not" or "never" (\textit{syntactic negation}).
-Finally, depending on its target, negation can apply to the verb (\textit{verbal negation}) or to other elements in the sentence (\textit{non-verbal negation}) ~\citep{zanuttini2001sentential, miestamo2007negation, truong-etal-2022-another, kletz-etal-2023-self}.
+Negation can be categorized along several dimensions: scope, form, and target (see Table~\ref{tab:negtype}).
+In terms of scope, negation may affect the entire clause (referred to as \textit{clausal negation}) or only part of it (known as \textit{subclausal negation}).
+Regarding form, negation can manifest as bound morphemes, such as prefixes and suffixes (\textit{morphological negation}), or as separate syntactic elements like "not" or "never" (\textit{syntactic negation}).
+Finally, depending on its target, negation can apply to the verb (\textit{verbal negation}) or to other elements in the sentence (\textit{non-verbal negation})~\citep{zanuttini2001sentential, miestamo2007negation, truong2022not, kletz2023self}.